IMPLEMENTING A GOOD OPEN SOURCE SECURITY STRATEGY

 The term "open source" refers to software in the public domain that people can freely use, modify, and share.
 The adoption of third-party open source software (OSS) has increased significantly over the last few years to help augment proprietary code developed in-house and to accelerate time-to-market.
 Taking advantage of OSS projects can speed application development and help get compelling business applications to market faster.
 But the use of OSS also brings with it certain challenges that the organization needs to manage, such as balancing the risk/reward equation as you navigate the trade-offs between agility, quality, vulnerability, and software security.

 What is Open source security?

 Open source security refers to the tools and processes used to secure and manage OSS and compliance from development to production.
-The best of these automatically discover open source dependencies in your applications, provide critical versioning and usage information, and trigger alerts when risks and policy violations are detected anywhere across the SDLC.
+The best of these open source security tools automatically discover open source dependencies in your applications, provide critical versioning and usage information, and trigger alerts when risks and policy violations are detected anywhere across the SDLC.
 Then in production, they automatically monitor, block, and alert on attacks targeting any open source vulnerability so that you can take quick action.

 There are two types of open software/open source projects:

 - Project/Community open source is developed and managed by a distributed community of developers who cooperatively improve and support the source code without compensation.
 These source community projects may be copyrighted by the contributors directly but larger projects are typically run by non-profit foundations.
 Well-known examples of community open source projects are Linux and Apache Web Server.